mischievousx/mischievousx/README.md

 I'm a little rookie just starting out.
 I look forward to hearing more from you all!

+Undergraduate Schools：Huazhong University of Science and Technology

 ---

 # 👀 I’m interested in ...
 Looking forward to meeting more interesting souls, and I'm happy to share some of my own learnings!

+I'm curious about the FPAG , Embedded System and Computer Vision.

 ---